gotchoices/ChipNet/doc/discovery.md

 * **bi-directional searches** - the worst case unidirectional query in a flat, random scenario, requires "n/x" (x being average fan-out) nodes to be interrogated (assuming discovery is only needed to one-degree of separation).
 Under bi-directional querying, the worst case query in a flat, random scenario is "Xth root of n" nodes.
 While bi-directional searching may not always be possible for anonymity, there are techniques we employ that allow it even without disclosing the identities of the origin or target nodes.
 * **routing only nodes** -  having to follow only open balances significantly reduces the search fan-out, but it is possible to search comm channels more generally, then open up a bi-directional return route.
 * **advertising** - each level of indirection represents a combinatorial growth is searched nodes.
 By preemptively giving real or transient identification to even 2 or 3 levels of transitive peers, search cost is significantly lowered.
+* **portals** - parties wishing to remain anonymous, may disclose (not necessarily direct) peers who have public address in order to establish bi-directional searches.
+* **caching** - while limited to disclosed logical addresses, and primarily to comms links, path caches can help to tremendously shorten search distance

 Let's go deeper into the two general types of discovery:

 * Unidirectional – Finds a target node, starting from an origin node